binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### IdentityServer3

-IdentityServer2 was focused on authentication with some OAuth2 support to assist with authentication.
+IdentityServer2 was focussed on authentication with some OAuth2 support to assist with authentication.
-AuthorizationServer was more focused on OAuth2 for delegated authorisation.
+AuthorizationServer was more focussed on OAuth2 for delegated authorisation.
 IdentityServer3 is a C#.NET library that focuses on both authentication and authorisation.
 You don't have to have your surrounding out of process components (service layer, micro-services) in .NET for IdentityServer3 to be a viable option.
 They can be written in another language, so long as they speak HTTP.

 ##### MembershipReboot {#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot}